 Members of faculty or administration also have access to the files if they have legitimate interest in the material and demonstrate a need to know.

-The office of the associate academic dean maintains a file on each matriculated Women's College student, while the director of the College of Adult Undergraduate Studies maintains the records of their students.
+The office of the associate academic dean maintains a file on each matriculated undergraduate student, while the director of the College of Adult Undergraduate Studies maintains the records of their students.